 Hello!
 I’m Mina Murray, a lover of historic cookery and culinary research.

 My doting partner gifted me with this complete set of daily menus and recipe cards for 1914 from Fannie Farmer, the pioneering cookbook author.
 Each card has a complete menu and one recipe.
-I’ll be posting the cards on the appropriate day for all of 2022.
+I posted the cards on the appropriate day for all of 2022.

 Big thanks to Betty Blaize for the use of her scanner.
 It sped up the process of digitizing these cards immensely.